nabaraj77/MIT653_T2-25_Group-2/Literature_Review.md

 **Summary**
 This study looks at how AI, specifically deep learning, makes cybersecurity better by letting threats be found and responded to automatically and in real time.
 It talks about how new AI methods can help deal with new threats like APTs, encrypted malware, and insider assaults that older methods often miss.

-Key Findings and Methodologies
+**Key Findings and Methodologies**
-Methodology:
+**Methodology**:
 The study uses several AI technologies together to make networks safer:
   • Natural Language Processing (NLP) helps you go through system logs to find information about threats.
   • Big Data Integration: Makes it possible to find correlations and dangers in big databases.
   • Real-Time Response: Uses AI to change the flow of traffic and protect endpoints that are in danger.

-Key Findings:
+**Key Findings**:
    • AI makes it much easier to find threats.
    • It lets security breaches be fixed automatically and in real time.
    • More people are using AI in cybersecurity because it can adapt and make accurate predictions.
    • Research Gaps and Unresolved Issues
    • Adversarial Attacks: AI systems are still open to carefully planned attacks from other AI systems.
    • Ethical Concerns: There are still problems with justice, following the rules, and AI prejudice.

-Contribution to Research
+**Contribution to Research**
 This paper shows that deep learning greatly improves cybersecurity readiness by making it possible to find and fix risks with little help from people.
 But it stresses the need for more research to make sure that AI is strong, private, and clear.

 ---
 # Paper 11: Detecting Cyber Attacks in Healthcare IoT Systems
 ###